 Pool Injury or Death in Arkansas?

-No matter how safe you are accidents happen, however, when there is an accidental drowning or serious personal injury it is usually due to negligence or recklessness at a public or private pool, Arkansas personal injury lawyer Ken Kieklak may be able to fight for you.
+No matter how safe you are accidents happen, however, when there is an accidental drowning or serious personal injury it is usually due to negligence or recklessness at a public or private pool, Arkansas accidental drowning attorney Ken Kieklak may be able to fight for you.
 For more than 20 years Ken Kieklak has fought on behalf of injured Arkansans.
 To schedule a free, confidential personal injury or wrongful death consultation, call (479) 251-7767 today or contact us online.